 Northrop Grumman installed and operates an Onsite Containment System (ONCT), located on the southern side of the former Grumman and Navy site to help control off-site migration of contaminated groundwater that is within site boundaries.
 Although the on-site containment system is removing a considerable amount of contamination, there have been questions regarding the efficacy of its performance in deeper portions of the aquifer.
 Because of this, the Navy has agreed to construct additional deep profile borings at the on-site containment system to determine whether there may be deep contamination that has not yet been identified.

-The Navy anticipates beginning construction of these deeper borings during April 2012.
+The Navy began construction of these deeper borings.
 The NYSDEC is the lead agency for this facility.
 Northrop Grumman also began operating a containment system as an interim measure at the southern boundary of Bethpage Park since December 2009, with periodic shutdowns for maintenance.
 It is too early to evaluate its performance of the containment system south of Bethpage Park.

 Southeast of the site, the Navy constructed an off-site groundwater hot spot remediation system (GM-38 Area) which was completed in December 2009 and is currently in operation.
 The Navy is planning installation of monitoring wells which will be used to improve the ongoing assessment of the migration of contaminated groundwater.
 This groundwater monitoring program also contains a program to determine the need for treatment of public water supplies, where necessary.

-Additionally, the Navy is in the process of re-evaluating the technical economic feasibility of a full offsite and downgradient containment option for preventing the contaminated groundwater from spreading further.
-The Navy is scheduled to issue a report on its findings regarding plume containment by December 31, 2011.
+Additionally, the Navy has evaluated the technical and economic feasibility of a full offsite and downgradient containment option for preventing the contaminated groundwater from spreading further.
+The Navy's alternatives analyses report was issued January 2012.